A government shutdown is nearing this weekend. What does it mean, who’s hit and what’s next? - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-WASHINGTON (AP) — The federal government is just days away from a shutdown that will disrupt many services, squeeze workers and roil politics as Republicans in the House, fueled by hard-right demands, force a confrontation over federal spending.
+WASHINGTON (AP) — The government is headed towards a shutdown this weekend that could disrupt many government services, squeeze federal employees and roil politics as Republicans in the House, fueled by hard-right demands to slash budgets, force a confrontation over federal spending.

 While some government entities will be exempt — Social Security checks, for example, will still go out — other functions will be severely curtailed.
-Federal agencies will stop all actions deemed non-essential, and millions of federal employees, including members of the military, won’t receive paychecks.
+Federal agencies will stop all actions deemed non-essential, and many of the federal government’s roughly 2 million employees, as well as 2 million active-duty military troops and reservists, won’t receive paychecks.

 WHAT IS A GOVERNMENT SHUTDOWN?